 Treatment for fatty liver is challenging and not often successful.
 There are no medications specifically for fatty liver disease.
-Instead, doctors focus on helping you control factors that contribute to the condition.
+Instead, doctors focus on helping you control factors contributing to the condition.
 They also recommend making lifestyle changes that can significantly improve your health.

 Lifestyle changes are one of the fatty liver treatments.
-It is important that you are eating a healthy well-balanced diet for Fatty liver and exercising regularly.
-Lifestyle changes treatment for fat liver includes:
+You must eat a healthy, well-balanced diet and exercise regularly to prevent fatty liver disease.
+Lifestyle changes and treatment for a fat liver include:

 - Avoiding alcohol.

 - Taking medications to control diabetes, cholesterol, and triglycerides (fat in the blood).

 - Taking vitamin E and thiazolidinedione (drugs used to treat diabetes, such as Actos® and Avandia®) in specific instances.